Mirandadaa/mica-gd300/lectures/w1-exercise.md

 - Everyone at this point has two drawings - one of yourself, the other of another person.
 - Now, create in-between frames to turn your face into the other person's face.
 - You have all the freedom you need on how you turn one face into another.
-- Create at least 30 in-between frames.
+- Create at least 30 in-between frames. (roughly 8-10 images per second)

 ## Shooting
 - Once you're done with drawings, let's take photos so that we can turn your drawings into animation.